Entire contents copyright 2020 by Terry E. Nager, CFP®

 1. Why is a contract needed to protect the interests of “We the People”?

 We need a contract to protect us from the government.

 The government has the power to pass laws and repeal them.
-If we put a plan in place that solves America’s retirement and debt funding problems, we must protect it with a contract.
+If we put a plan in place that solves America’s retirement, health care, and debt funding problems, we must protect it with a contract.
 Otherwise, the government could come in and repeal the whole plan.

 “We the People”

 Benefits (what do “We the People” get out of the deal)

 - America will have a retirement and health care trust (FAST) that is independently funded not depending on the government or the politicians.

 - America’s retirement and health care benefits will be secure and fully funded rather than heading toward collapse and bankruptcy.

 - Retirement and disability benefits are guaranteed to be at least equal to what Social Security presently provides but in most cases will be far greater.

 - Health care benefits will be comprehensive and far greater for every U.S. citizen than what is being offered under Medicare, Medicaid or ObamaCare.